lkopi/common-fate-segmentation/README.md

-# common-fate-segmentation
-Common Fate Based Episodic Segmentation
+# Common Fate Based Episodic Segmentation
+This is an official repository of **Common Fate Based Episodic Segmentation**

+### We will release the code soon.